Coaching for thoughtful people seeking a creative and meaningful way forward in a complex world.

 As is typical in midlife, I’ve recently been adjusting to a shift in one of my cherished relationships.
 I kept asking myself how I might make it be more like how it was before, but I eventually realized that was the wrong question.
 When I shifted my question away from the outcome and toward what […]

-Reclaiming yourself: The power of taking off the “good masks” in midlife
+Reclaiming yourself: The power of taking off the “good masks”

 Unmasked by Sarah Russell I shivered when I took them off, those masks of forty years — goodgirlgooddaughtergoodstudentgoodwifegoodmother goodgoodgood.
 I stood naked in a new day.
 Who was left?
 Could I find her?
 Would I love her?
 Would anyone?
 I set out to build a woman without masks.
 It took a while.
 I lost people […]

-Midlife creativity: Finding inspiration in everyday choices
+Cultivating creativity: Finding inspiration in everyday choices